 Stanford University in Palo Alto, CA

-The Research Center of Excellence will be located at the Stanford University Department of Neurology & Neurological Sciences, as part of the Division of Memory Disorders and the Division of Movement Disorders, which have rapidly grown into world-leading programs that are highly integrated and uniquely collaborative.
-Our Center includes eight Memory disorders and seven Movement disorders Physicians, Neuropsychologists, a Psychiatrist, Nurse coordinators, Social Worker, Genetics counselor, and Physical/Occupational/Speech Therapists.
-Recent developments include (1) the establishment of the Stanford Alzheimer’s disease Research Center (ADRC) in 2015 with a dual focus on cognitive impairments due to Alzheimer’s and Lewy body pathologies, and recruiting patients with Lewy Body Dementia (LBD), Alzheimer’s disease (AD), Parkinson’s disease (PD), and healthy adults; (2) the Pacific Udall Center (PUC) was moved to Stanford in 2016 and focuses on the underlying genetic and mechanistic etiologies for cognitive impairments in PD and; (3) establishment of an expansive clinical trials program.
+The Research Center of Excellence is located at the Stanford University Department of Neurology & Neurological Sciences, as part of the Division of Memory Disorders and the Division of Movement Disorders, which have rapidly grown into world-leading programs that are highly integrated and uniquely collaborative.
+Our Center includes seven Memory disorders and seven Movement disorders Physicians, four Autonomic neurologists and one physician assistant, two Sleep neurologists, Neuropsychologists, a Psychiatrist, Nurse coordinators, Social Workers, Genetics counselor, and Physical/Occupational/Speech Therapists.
+Recent developments include (1) the renewal of the Stanford Alzheimer’s disease Research Center (ADRC) in 2020 with a dual focus on cognitive impairments due to Alzheimer’s and Lewy body pathologies, and recruiting patients with Lewy body dementia (LBD), Alzheimer’s disease (AD), Parkinson’s disease (PD), and healthy adults; (2) the Pacific Udall Center (PUC) was moved to Stanford in 2016 and focuses on the underlying genetic and mechanistic etiologies for cognitive impairments in PD and; (3) establishment of an expansive clinical trials program.
 All of these clinical and research activities are on-site at our new state-of-the-art Stanford Neuroscience Health Center (SNHC).

 Sharon Sha, MD